colyseus/colyseus-traefik/README.md

 - Dynamic routing with Traefik
 - Redis for centralized configuration
 - Wildcard DNS for accessing individual server instances
-- Automatic server registration and deregistration
+- Server registration and de-registration (e.g., for scaling up and down)

 ## Prerequisites